What to do & where to eat in Rome: il Foro Romano

 When to go

-The best period of the day to come and walk around the forum is late afternoon, when the sun goes down and the entire street of Via dei Fori Imperiali becomes red and orange, with amazing views everywhere and a lovely and super romantic atmosphere.
+The best period of the day to come and walk around the forum is late afternoon, when the sun goes down.
+Certainly this is a fascinating moment, the entire street of Via dei Fori Imperiali becomes red and orange.
+Amazing views everywhere and a lovely and super romantic atmosphere indeed.

 Where to eat: the best restaurants near the Roman Forum